Subjective Causality in Choice: Discussion

 Consider DM1 represented by $\rho_1$ and DM2 represented by $\rho_2$.
-As revealed by Theorem \ref{thm: RMAP characterize DAG}, DM2 considers the variables that do not belong to a $\rho_2$-MAP irrelevant for determining the consequence of their action.
-The condition says that whenever those variables are actually irrelevant when choosing from $S$, i.e., they are independent of the other variables, then the two DMs behave in the same way.
+As revealed by Theorem \ref{thm: RMAP characterize DAG}, the variables that do not belong to an $R_2$-MAP from $0$ or an $R_2$-confounder to $n^*$ are irrelevant for DM2's predictions.
+The condition says that whenever those variables are independent of all other variables, i.e. they are actually irrelevant when forming predictions using any DAG, then the two DMs behave in the same way.
 This ensures that if DM2 thinks a variable is relevant, so does DM1.